jurgen-kluft/ccode/README.md

 # CCODE - Package Manager + Project Generator

 This is a project generator that uses Go and its package management for C++ packages.
 The structure of packages are defined in Go and files can be generated for Visual Studio (.sln, .vcxproj and .filters) as well as [Tundra](https://github.com/deplinenoise/tundra).
+Work in progress for also enabling CMake and Zig as build systems.

 Any C++ external dependency like Boost, DirectX or whatnot should be wrapped in a package (github or other git server).
 There are a couple of notable features that are triggered when generating the project files: